Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Böötle Guide TicinoTicino Swissraft (Foto Swissraft Tessiner Tourismusagentur ATT SA)

-The Glatt is only 38.5 kilometers long, but long enough for a pleasant Böötle through nature.
-The river drains the Greifensee towards the Rhine.
-Suitable for a ride on the rubber boat is the approximately eight-kilometer stretch between Rümlang and Oberhöri, but there is also an exit halfway down the river in Oberglatt.
-In total the trip takes about three hours.
-You can use an interesting article about this with a small map for preparation.
+The Glatt is only 38.5 km long, but it’s long enough for a nice boat trip through nature.
+The river drains the Greifensee into the Rhine.
+The about eight-kilometer stretch between Rümlang and Oberhöri is great for a rubber boat ride, but there’s also a spot to get out in Oberglatt halfway through.
+Overall, the trip takes about three hours.
+You can use an interesting article with a little map for preparation.

-The ride goes along the Zurich airport and thus offers unique views of arriving and departing airplanes of all kinds.
-Nature reserve and east-west runway of the airport form a good contrast.
-The river loops from Oberglatt to Niederglatt are particularly beautiful.
+The ride goes along Zurich Airport and offers unique views of arriving and departing planes of all kinds.
+The nature reserve and the east-west runway of the airport create a nice contrast.
+The river bends from Oberglatt to Niederglatt are particularly beautiful.

-In Rümlang you walk from the train station to the Garba bridge, the signs point the way to the Glatt riverside trails.
-Then you can take the stairs to the right of the Garbabrücke on Klotenerstrasse.
+In Rümlang, you walk from the train station to the Garbabrücke, following the signs towards the Glatt riverside paths.
+Then, you can launch your boat down the stairs to the right of the Garbabrücke on Klotenerstrasse.

-Under the railway bridge at Niederglatt you have to expect an increased current.
+Under the railway bridge at Niederglatt, you need to be prepared for stronger currents.

-In Oberglatt after leaving the airport area, turn right after the wooden Hirschenbrücke.
-Shortly before, the Himmelbach flows in. after the sludge silos of the sewage treatment plant Fischbach-Glatt comes the last exit.
-You leave the Glatt on the left side under the road bridge at the bicycle path.
-Because of several weirs and obstructions with stone blocks, it is not possible to continue from Oberhöri.
+In Oberglatt, after leaving the airport area, head right after the wooden Hirschenbrücke.
+Just before that, the Himmelbach river joins in.
+After the mud silos of the Fischbach-Glatt sewage treatment plant, the last exit comes up.
+You’ll leave the Glatt on the left side under the road bridge at the bike path.
+Due to several weirs and structures with stone blocks, it’s not possible to continue from Oberhöri.

 Böötle Guide GlattGlatt